 Healthy soil provides us with clean air, food and water, supports ecosystem services, the growth of plant and animal life and provides the foundations for human habitats and structures.
 The threats to soils under current land use, management and climate conditions are low by international standards.

 Approximately one-quarter of all living species live in our soils (e.g. fungi, bacteria and invertebrates).
 They play a crucial role in regulation of the atmosphere, water quantity and water quality, pest and disease incidences in agriculture, natural ecosystems and human diseases.
 Soil organic matter has a key role in maintaining soil functionality, water and air quality and carbon sequestration.
 Proper land use management is essential to prevent soil-stored carbon being released into the atmosphere, where it would contribute to climate change.
 Targeted nutrient management can also help limit pollution ofour waters if used correctly.

 Changes in Land Use and Land Cover

 Land is subject to many, often competing, sectoral demands.
 The effects of poor land use management practices can be particularly evident in aquatic ecosystems (e.g. siltation and nutrient runoff and spread of invasive species).
-Between 1990 and 2012, the amount of forestry increased (due to afforestation programmes) and wetland areas decreased by 3% (due to extraction in peatlands, agricultural drainage, etc.).
+The following summary statistics below are based on CORINE.

 Decline in Peatlands